Menu

-Agile is not solely about the pursuit of speed to market.
+Agile retailing is not solely about the pursuit of speed to market.
 Being agile is achieving a balance of two seemingly opposing characteristics.
 On the one hand it is about being dynamic — set up to react and pre-empt the consumer.
 But it also requires stability — the adherence to a shared mission that’s clearly communicated.

 So yes, it’s about being adaptable, but it’s also about reducing risk, removing inefficiencies and developing a business-wide mindset that encourages learning and continuous improvement.

-1. The customer is absolutely paramount
+The customer is paramount

 Consumers don’t need you to tell them what they want: they already know, and what’s more, they know how they want it.
 Frictionless, fast, and low effort.

 So what does putting the customer first look like in practice?
 An agile retailer maps out the entire customer journey, understanding in minute detail the relationship they have, often implementing design thinking to revitalize the customer journey.
-Processes are smoothed and any potential obstacles to customer engagement are preempted.
+Processes are smoothed and any potential obstacles to customer engagement are pre-empted.

 Customer feedback is the holy grail, and acting swiftly to it is critical.
 Thankfully we’re in an age when customer data is more readily available — and interpretable — than ever before, and shoppers are increasingly vocal.